neeravbhaskarla/chat-application/README.md

-# Group Chat Application with react
+# Group Chat Application with React

 This chat application is a modern and user-friendly platform that allows users to communicate with each other in real-time.
 It is built using React, a popular JavaScript library for building user interfaces, and Styled Components, a CSS-in-JS library that enables easy styling and theming of components.